FAQs

 General

 Corps are locally based organizations that engage young adults in service projects that address recreation, conservation, disaster response, and community needs.
-Through a term of service that could last from a few months to a year, Corps participants – or “Corpsmembers” – serve through communities while gaining work experience and developing in-demand skills.
+Through a term of service that could last from a few months to a year, Corps participants – or “Corpsmembers” – serve their communities while gaining work experience and developing in-demand skills.
 Corpsmembers are compensated with a stipend or living allowance and often receive an education award or scholarship upon completing their service.
 Additionally, Corps provide participants with educational programming, mentoring, and access to career and personal counseling.
 Learn more about Corps across the country at The Corps Network.

-No. Conservation Corps Minnesota & Iowa is a nonprofit organization that works closely with the Minnesota Department of Natural Resources and other local, state, federal, and nonprofit partners on natural resource projects.
-However, Minnesota Conservation Corps (MCC), created in 1981 by the Minnesota State Legislature, operated as part of the Minnesota Department of Resources for 22 years before the 501(c)(3) nonprofit organization Friends of the Minnesota Conservation Corps assumed operations of Conservation Corps in 2003.
+No. Conservation Corps Minnesota & Iowa is a nonprofit organization that works closely with the Minnesota Department of Natural Resources and other local, state, federal, Tribal, and nonprofit partners on natural resource projects.
+However, Minnesota Conservation Corps (MCC), created in 1981 by the Minnesota State Legislature, operated as part of the Minnesota Department of Natural Resources for 22 years before the 501(c)(3) nonprofit organization Friends of the Minnesota Conservation Corps assumed operations of Conservation Corps in 2003.
 Read more on our History page.

 AmeriCorps Member FAQs